-Blue Box - 8 Day rotation
+Blue Box - 4 Day rotation

 This service is offered to all residents of the City, but has seen a steady increase in the overall number of blue boxes being placed at the curbside.
-The Blue Box residential curbside collection is performed on an 8 day rotation within the city boundaries with two blue box collection vehicles.
-Presently the City collects three recyclable waste streams through the blue the box program.
-We do receive payment per tonne for the single stream recycle product we ship to Winnipeg.
-Prices received vary according to market demands.
+The Blue Box residential curbside collection is performed on the same collection route as the garbage route with same vehicles used for garbage.
+Presently the City collects curbside recycling as co-mingled.
+All recyclables are shipped to Metro recycling in Winnipeg.

-Commercial facilities receive recycling pick-up once per week as requested.
-(User pay system)
+Commercial facilities receive recycling pick-up once per week.
+(User pay system).
+ICI rates have been established for commercial customers dropping off large quantities of recyclables.